musician, composer, researcher, sound explorer

 In Tune/Out of Tune describes the coarse perception of a mismatch between a pitch and its sounded or implied harmonic context.

 Pitch-color describes an awareness of distinct variants of each chromatic pitch.
-Micropitch scales can be anchored in memory with the practice of intuitive pitch-color associations (i.e. color spectrum ordering).
-Pitch-color is a distinct quality (pitch identity), distinct and a part of tone color/timbre which describes a spectral composite of harmonics creating a sound quality (sound identity) of the pitch, i.e. flute-like, brass-like, light/heavy, coarse/smooth, bright/dark.
+Micro-pitch scales can be anchored in memory with the practice of intuitive pitch-color associations (i.e. color spectrum ordering).
+Pitch-color creates a distinct micro-pitch concept (pitch identity) to accompany refined perceptual discrimination.
+It also describes a harmonic component of tone color/timbre: part of a spectral composite of harmonics creating a sound quality (sound identity) of the pitch, i.e. flute-like, brass-like, light/heavy, coarse/smooth, bright/dark.

 With these distinctions in mind, we can explore more of the creative possibilities within polychromatic music.